Court of Session: Structure

+The current Lord President is Lord Carloway.
+In addition to the 35 senators, a number of temporary judges have been appointed to the court, typically from serving sheriffs and sheriffs principal or advocates in private practice.

 Inner House

 The Inner House is the senior part of the Court of Session, and is both a court of appeal and a court of first instance.
 The Inner House has historically been the main locus of an extraordinary equitable power called the nobile officium – the High Court of Justiciary has a similar power in criminal cases.
 Criminal appeals in Scotland are handled by the High Court of Justiciary sitting as the Court of Appeal.

 The Inner House is the part of the Court of Session which acts as a court of appeal for cases decided the Outer House and of civil cases from the sheriff courts, the Court of the Lord Lyon, Scottish Land Court, and the Lands Tribunal for Scotland.
 The Inner House always sits as a panel of at least three senators and with no jury.

 Unlike in the High Court of Justiciary, there is a right of appeal to the Supreme Court of the United Kingdom of cases from the Inner House.
 The right of appeal only exists when the Court of Session grants leave to this effect or when the decision of the Inner House is by majority.
 Until the Constitutional Reform Act 2005 came into force in October 2009, this right of appeal was to the House of Lords (or sometimes to the Judicial Committee of the Privy Council).